Skip to main content

 • Facial Trauma

 Contact us today to schedule your child’s oral surgery consultation.
-We regularly see and treat children at each of our offices in Auburn, Federal Way, Renton, Maple Valley, and Puyallup, WA.
+We regularly see and treat children at each of our offices in Auburn, Federal Way, Renton, Maple Valley, Puyallup, and Burien, WA.
 If you have questions or concerns at any point throughout your child’s care, please contact our practice.

 Contact Us